Kelpiscool/picocalc-modular-back/README.md

 - A scroll wheel? 🛞

 ## Thanks to, 🙌
-ClockworkPi forum users:
+ClockworkPi forum users:<br>
-hispoot: for getting the Lyra working on the Picocalc.
+hispoot: for getting the Lyra working on the Picocalc.<br>
 markbirss: For getting Ubuntu 24.04 going on the Lyra.<br>
 & to ClockworkPi of course for providing a CAD model to work from not to mention making cool hardware devices!<br>